-With a style that's incredibly eclectic and signature, Graham Alexander's life has been dedicated to performing, composing and producing music from an early age.
-Graham's upbringing brought in an incredibly diverse palette of pop artists from Glenn Miller, Frank Sinatra and American folk music of the early 20th century, to Bob Dylan, The Beatles, Michael Jackson, and 2Pac Shakur.
+With a style that is both eclectic and signature, Graham Alexander's life has been dedicated to performing, composing and producing music from an early age.
+Graham's upbringing brought him an incredibly diverse palette of pop artists from Glenn Miller, Frank Sinatra and American folk music of the early 20th century, to Bob Dylan, The Beatles, Michael Jackson, and 2Pac Shakur.
 Born in a severely depressed post-industrial Camden, N.J., Graham's first guitar was picked from the garbage on account of not being able to afford one on his own.
 From that point, he and music of every kind became inseparable.

-Graham formed his band of nearly 15 years while he was still in middle school--a rare feat in this day and age.
-Their commitment to touring and their history at such a young age makes Graham Alexander & Co. an incredibly special phenomenon in the live music world today.
-Additionally, they pride themselves on performing without the assistance of sequences or backing tracks that are all too common in live acts today.
 In addition to his career as a solo artist, Graham's passion for performance was nurtured by his work on Broadway as an actor, musician, and musical director in various productions at the Neil Simon, Brooks Atkinson, and St James theaters in New York City.
-It was during his tenure there that he began work on his forthcoming sophomore album.
+It was during his tenure in New York Cities' Broadway circuit that he began work on his sophomore album, 'Repeat Deceiver'.

 In 2008 Graham formed LAIR Media as a parent company for the ventures of his touring production, as well as the administration of his own publishing rights.
-Through LAIR, he eventually formed a recording division which established studios in NJ for commercial recording production.
+Through LAIR, he eventually formed a recording division which established studios in New Jersey for commercial recording production.